Alternative VPN Choices for You

 The Premium service costs a very reasonable $5 per month, or $50 per year.
 There is no free trial or money back guarantee, but Disconnect does offer a basic free service.

 Disconnect aims to offer a ‘complete privacy solution.’
 At the heart of this lies a VPN, but users also benefit from Disconnect’s proven tracking prevention and malware blocking technology, and search engine obfuscation tools.
-Paying users of the VPN ‘Protection’ service can chose to connect to VPN servers in the ‘USA’ (Delaware), ‘Europe’ (Ireland), ‘Asia’ (Japan) and Germany, and can connect up to three devices at the same time.
+Paying users of the VPN ‘Protection’ service can choose to connect to VPN servers in the ‘USA’ (Delaware), ‘Europe’ (Ireland), ‘Asia’ (Japan) and Germany, and can connect up to three devices at the same time.
 We will note that none of the countries in which servers are located are very P2P friendly, so although we can see no prohibition against using this VPN on torrent sites in the ToS, and Disconnect says it does not monitor what users get up to on the internet, this is probably not the best service for P2Pers.
-Free users do not get the VPN features, but can use the Disconnect Desktop and mobile apps to visualize tracking by their favourite websites, and to perform searches anonymously.
+Free users do not get the VPN features, but can use the Disconnect Desktop and mobile apps to visualize tracking by their favorite websites, and to perform searches anonymously.

 Ease of use

 The Disconnect desktop client is available for Windows (7+) and Mac OSX (10.7+), and the mobile app is available for Android (4.0+) and iOS (7.0+).
 The iOS version uses the IKE2 VPN protocol instead of OpenVPN.